DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-06 LD & Env Art Meeting Notes.md

 - If the shape of the room was more interesting and less boxy, then the archways along the wall would look better
 - The archways in the floor don't really serve a purpose here
 	- Just because there are so many, they might make gameplay a little weird
-- The gazebo is a little weird
+- The gazebo is a little weird for gameplay as well
 	- Maybe make it a cage and raise it above the level
+		- If it were a cage, WHY would a cage be in Avernoth?
-	- Having the player be able to walk inside it is weird
+	- Having the player be able to walk inside it is weird for gameplay.
+It messes with the camera, the player can collide with the pillars, enemy AI might get messed up, etc.

-### LD Ideas that Were Brought up
+### LD Ideas that Were Brought up in General
-- broken/fractured spaces in the walls/roof as the player descends further
+- broken/fractured spaces in the walls/roof as the player descends further to reflect the mage's mental state as he was creating Avernoth
-- the placement of stairs and doors can also get more illogical as u go to reflect the mage's paranoia
+- the placement of stairs and doors can also get more illogical as the game goes on to reflect the mage's paranoia
 - Leo brought up having some walls poking out to add detail.
 This would only be for smaller walls
+	- Idk if I like this idea

 ### Lighting